kademarsharath/airflow_home/README.md

 airflow scheduler -D

-#Navigate to web browser and see the completed DAG
+#Navigate to web browser and see the completed DAG: http://0.0.0.0:8080/admin/

-#Execute the below to test individual dag:
+#You can also execute the below to test individual dag:

-airflow test  test_dag ETL 2020-04-27
+airflow test  test_dag ETL 2020-04-27.
+#test_dag is the name of DAG and ETL is the task under the dag